NikOcaml/Azure-CI-Functions-Scraper/Readme.md

 # About

-A Python webscraper for freelance.de using Selenium and Sendgrid intended to be run on a serverless Azure architecture - consisting  of an Azure Container Instance for Computation / Transformation and an Azure Function in Powershell for Orchestration/ Infrastacture-as-Code.
+A Python webscraper for freelance.de using Selenium and Sendgrid intended to be run on a serverless Azure architecture - consisting  of an Azure Container Instance for Computation / Extraction & Transformation and an Azure Function in Powershell for Orchestration/ Infrastacture-as-Code.
 The scraper simply opens freelance.de, logs in, executes a search for the predefined search terms, parses & appends the new results (which can span multiple pages) and lastly sends an email of the new relevant job if appropriate.

 Execution 8 times a day from Monday till Friday is less than 5€/month, only possible due to the serverless nature.
 Of that, more than 90% are storage costs (unfortunately, only an Azure File Share can be mounted to a Container Instance.
 Its tx costs are relatively high).